-The tradition of stained glass making in Norwich continued into the sixteenth century.
-Although some of the work produced showed a continuation of the Gothic tradition artisans were beginning to be influenced by continental styles particularly that produced by the Flemmish and French.
-This change can be seen in the 1509 window in St Andrew, Norwich depicting the sacrifice of Issac and the raising of the Brazen Serpent.
-At the same time as a result of the Renaissance (which was probably hastened by the employment of foreign artists) figures & scenes were becoming more realistic, see St Peter Hungate’s East window for the clear contrast in styles.
-Despite this there is no record of foreign glaziers active in Norwich in this century.
+In the early 16th century, stained glass production continued to flourish in Norwich.
+Although some windows continued to have a distinct Gothic style, artisans were beginning to be influenced by continental craftsmen, particularly by the Flemmish and French.
+This new style can be seen in the 1509 window in St Andrew's, Norwich, which depicts the sacrifice of Issac and the raising of the Brazen Serpent.
+At the same time, as a result of the Renaissance and the employment of foreign artists in England, figures and scenes were becoming more realistic, see St Peter Hungate’s east window for the clear contrast in styles.
+Despite this there is no record of foreign glaziers active in Norwich at this time.

-From the mid sixteenth to the nineteenth century we see a picture of destruction coupled with a high decline in the stained glass maker’s trade.
-The biggest blow in the sixteenth century came in the 1547 injunctions of Edward VI which categorically stated “They shall take away, utterly extinct and destroy all ….. pictures, paintings …of feigned miracles, pilgrimages, idolatry and superstition; so that there remain no memory of the same in walls, glass windows, or elsewhere within their churches or houses” Not only did this result in the destruction of stained glass with the removal of religious subject matter from the repertoire of stained glass artists virtually all that remained to produce was heraldry.
+However, from the mid-16th to the 19th century not only was much earlier work destroyed, but little new glass was produced.
+The biggest blow in the 16th century came in the 1547 injunctions of Edward VI which categorically stated 'They shall take away, utterly extinct and destroy all...pictures, paintings…of feigned miracles, pilgrimages, idolatry and superstition; so that there remain no memory of the same in walls, glass windows, or elsewhere within their churches or houses.'
+With the removal of religious subject matter from the repertoire of stained glass artists virtually all that remained to produce was heraldry.